SjDuque/AirInstruments/README.md

 ## Linux

-Use your package manager of choice.
-You must be bright if you're using linux, find it our yourself.
+~~Use your package manager of choice.
+You must be bright if you're using linux, find it our yourself.~~

-For example, if you're using Ubuntu:
+~~For example, if you're using Ubuntu:~~

 ```
 sudo apt-get update
 sudo apt-get install fluidsynth
 ```

-At this point you should be able to run the program.
+~~At this point you should be able to run the program.~~

-If you experience issues finding FluidSynth, refer to Windows Harder Step.
+I can't even get get fluidsynth to work on Ubuntu so I recommend using Windows or MacOS.

 ## MacOS